5 Bavarian restaurants you must visit

-Going out for a Bavarian meal?
-Then, there’ll often be dumplings, pork knuckles, roast pork.
-Good, but for some perhaps a bit hearty.
-Good that there are different ways of doing the white and blue cuisine: young, fresh and wild.
-We’d like to share some of them with you.
+Going out for a Bavarian food?
+Then, expect to have some dumplings, pork knuckles, roast pork and more.
+That's not all, as there are different ways of making the famous white and blue cuisine - young, fresh and wild - just how you'll like it!
+We’d like to share some of them with you here.

 BAPAS: BAVARIAN TAPAS IN SCHWABING

 Reiberdatschi (potato pancake), Spinatgröschtl (spinach potato dish), Kasspatzn (cheese noodle dish): In Bapas, you can eat it all in one dinner; the delicacies are served as tapas.
 An organic ISAR beer tastes great with the divine duck croquettes with red onion marmalade and the ‘Kaspressknödel’ (cheese dumplings) on lentils and served in a glass for red wine, which allows the flavours to develop better.
 It is best to dine in the rabbit hutches: boxes made of wood, which have fresh hops creeping down from them.
 The oval sound catchers under the ceiling are inspired by the pebbles on the Isar.